The Sponsorship Component of Alcoholics Anonymous

 The Beauty of Sponsorship, Getting to be One

-The most important foundation for sponsorship, is giving back to the fellowship, the same way it was done for us.
-Our sponsor took time from their lives to read us a book.
+The most important foundation for sponsorship is giving back to the fellowship, the same way it was done for us.
+Our sponsors took time from their lives to read us a book.
 The reason being, because it keeps both parties sober.
 They are being of service to God by helping us.

 The greatest blessing?
-Is when we finish our steps and get to become the sponsor.
+This is when we finish our steps and get to become the sponsor.
 Never have I felt such joy and comfort as I do when I take newcomers through the book.
 I get to watch life come back into the eyes of these women.